mongator/documentation/mandango/grid-fs.rst

 GridFS
 ======

-With Mandango you will be able to store files in Mongo using GridFS_ through MongoGridFS_ objects of the PHP driver very easily.
+With Mongator you will be able to store files in Mongo using GridFS_ through MongoGridFS_ objects of the PHP driver very easily.

 For it you have to map them as files::